AgentMC/Sao19/Translate/En/Part5.md

 "Not at all, for sure."

-Asuna suddenly made a step towards Ronye and gently pit her hands to Ronnie's back.
+Asuna suddenly made a step towards Ronye and gently pit her hands to Ronye's back.
 Although at first her body became completely stiff, sweet and refreshing scent of melati<sup><a href="#Prim4">4</a></sup> and gentle warmth quickly melt the tension.

 "It was Ronye-san and Tiese-san, and Alice, who protected Kirito when he couldn’t move.
 For me, you are the true heroes...
 I won’t ever be able to thank you enough..."